-The Unity movement was established in 1934 in East Lansing.
+The local Unity movement was established in 1934 in East Lansing.
 At that time, and up through the 1960’s, Lansing and East Lansing functioned with “redlining”, a discriminatory 1930s-era housing policy which has had long-lasting effects on American society and the economic health of minority households, in particular.
 (See 1930's map) Many people trace the origins of redlining back to the National Housing Act of 1934.

 On top of the practice of redlining, exclusionary zoning laws and racially restrictive covenants prohibited the sale of certain properties to minorities.
 And by 1949, mixed-use development loans were not available for developers in “less desirable” or redlined zones, which essentially sealed the fate of urban areas.

 The Fair Housing Act of 1968 explicitly prohibited discrimination concerning the sale, rental, and financing of housing based on race, religion, national origin, or sex.
 This essentially put an end to legally sanctioned redlining policies.
 However, these practices left a permanent mark on many communities in the Lansing area, as well as the rest of the country.
 And there is evidence that the practice continued “unofficially” by realtors, bankers and businesses.